Quick answer

 Before diving into deeper troubleshooting, verify these simple checks:

 - Battery Connection: Remove and reinsert the battery to ensure a solid connection.
-Sometimes, dirt or debris can prevent proper contact.
+Dirt or debris on the rails can prevent proper contact.

-- Charger Condition: Inspect the charger for any visible damage or debris in the charging port.
+- Charger Condition: Inspect the charger for visible damage or debris in the charging port.

 Step-by-step fix